ojo-codes/mark-react-basics-proj--using-map/README.md

 }
 ```

-There's another demo to inspect at `src/examples/bool.ts`, which you can run with `yarn run:bool:ts`.
+There's another demo to inspect at `src/examples/bool.ts`, which you can run with `yarn start:bool:ts`.

 ### Combining the two